gutfeeling/practical_rl_for_coders/04_glie_monte_carlo/README.md

 In this module, we will learn our first Reinforcement Learning algorithm.
 It's called GLIE (Greedy in the Limit of Infinite Exploration) Monte Carlo.

+## Lab

-We will also code up an agent that solves the CartPole-v0 environment using the GLIE Monte Carlo algorithm.
+We will code up an agent that solves the CartPole-v0 environment using the GLIE Monte Carlo algorithm.
 While we are at it, we will discuss best practices for organizing and writing code for Reinforcement Learning.

 # Required reading